2012 United States Senate election in New York

-The 2012 United States Senate election in New York took place on November 6, 2012, concurrently with the U.S. presidential election as well as other elections to the United States Senate and House of Representatives as well as various state and local elections.
+The 2012 United States Senate election in New York took place on November 6, 2012, concurrently with the U.S. presidential election, other elections to the United States Senate and House of Representatives, and various state and local elections.

-Governor David Paterson appointed then-U.S. Representative Kirsten Gillibrand to serve as U.S. Senator from New York until the 2010 special election, succeeding former U.S. Senator Hillary Clinton, who resigned to serve as U.S. Secretary of State in the Obama administration.
+Governor David Paterson appointed then-U.S. Representative Kirsten Gillibrand to serve as U.S. senator from New York until the 2010 special election, succeeding former U.S. Senator Hillary Clinton, who resigned to serve as U.S. Secretary of State in the Obama administration.
 Gillibrand won the special election in 2010 with 62.95% of the vote over former U.S. Representative Joseph DioGuardi.

-Incumbent Democratic U.S. Senator Kirsten Gillibrand won re-election to her first full term.
+Incumbent Democratic U.S. Senator Kirsten Gillibrand won re-election to her first full term by a landslide.
 She was opposed in the general election by Wendy Long (who ran on the Republican and Conservative Party tickets) and by three minor party candidates.
 Gillibrand was re-elected with 72% of the vote.
-She carried 60 out of 62 counties statewide.
+She carried 60 out of 62 counties statewide, losing only Wyoming and Allegany counties.